 Typical and Perfect Use: Condoms

-For example, let’s say we have four couples who use male condoms.
+For example, let’s say we have four couples who use external (male) condoms.

 Couple 1 uses condoms every time they have sex, but sometimes they get confused about which way a condom should roll down.
 They sometimes use condoms that they originally rolled down the wrong way instead of throwing them out.
 The instructions say that they should throw those condoms out and use new ones.

 Typical use or perfect use?
 Couple 1 would be “typical users” because you should throw away a condom if you put it on incorrectly.

 Couple 2 knows how to use condoms correctly, but they only use condoms during the middle of the female partner’s cycle or when the female partner thinks she might be ovulating.
 They aren’t using a formal method of natural birth control, but just guessing at her fertile times.

 Typical use or perfect use?
 Couple 2 would be “typical users” because they are not using condoms every time they have sex.

 Couple 3 uses condoms correctly every time they have sex.
 If they accidentally put the condom on the wrong way, they throw out that condom and use a different one.
 They make sure to keep their condoms stored correctly and check the dates on the condom monthly.